Jesuit's bark: History

-The celebrated Jesuit theologian John de Lugo, who became a cardinal in 1643, learned about the cinchona from Tafur, and remained from 1643 until his death in 1660 its faithful advocate, zealous defender, and generous, disinterested dispenser in Italy and the rest of Europe, for which he was honoured in the appellation of pulvis cardinalis, pulvis Lugonis, and by having several portraits painted of him.
-De Lugo had the bark analysed by the pope's physician in ordinary, Gabriele Fonseca, who reported on it very favourably.
-Its distribution among the sick in Rome took place only on the advice and with the consent of the Roman doctors.
-The cardinal had more bark brought from America over the trade routes through Spain.
-Almost all the other patrons of the drug in those times appear to have been directly influenced by de Lugo; as, for instance, the lay brother Pietro Paolo Pucciarini, S. J. (1600–1661), apothecary in the Jesuit College at Rome, who undoubtedly deserves the greatest credit after de Lugo for distributing the genuine unadulterated article, and to whom are attributed the Roman directions for its use Schedula Romana, the earliest dating at least from 1651.
+Jesuit theologian John de Lugo learned about the cinchona from Tafur in 1643, and became an outspoken advocate for it throughout Europe, earning him the nickname pulvis cardinalis.
+The pope's physician, Gabriel da Fonseca, analyzed the bark at de Lugo's request, reported on it favorably, and supported its distribution among the sick in Rome.

+Among those who came to support the drug through de Lugo's influence was Pietro Paolo Pucciarini, a lay brother and apothecary in the Jesuit College at Rome.
+Pucciarini was instrumental in the drug's distribution, and published the Schedula Romana giving directions for its use as early as 1651.

 In his friend Honoré Fabri, a French Jesuit, who stayed for a time in Rome, de Lugo won a determined defender of the bark against the first anticinchona pamphlet written by the Brussels doctor Jean-Jacques Chifflet.
 Under the pseudonym of Antimus Conygius, Fabri wrote in 1655 the first paper on cinchona published in Italy, as well as the first of the long list of brochures defending its use and the only independent article on this bark which has been issued by a Jesuit.
 The two Genoese, Girolamo Bardi, a priest, and Sebastiano Baldo, a physician, who were among the pioneer advocates of the plant, were intimate with the cardinal, and Baldo prefixed to his principal work a letter from de Lugo, dated 1659, on cinchona, which shows that the cardinal even when seventy-seven years old was still active in its behalf.